Austin Croshere: Golden State Warriors

 On August 3, 2007, Croshere signed with the Golden State Warriors.
 The 2007–08 season was the first in Croshere's career where he did not make the playoffs.

 Milwaukee Bucks

 Croshere spent the 2008–09 pre-season with his former team, the Indiana Pacers.
 However, he was waived by the Pacers.
 On October 27, he was signed off waivers by the Milwaukee Bucks.
 He was released on January 6, 2009, after averaging 3.3 points and 2.2 rebounds per game.

 San Antonio Spurs

 On January 16, 2009, Croshere signed a 10-day contract with the San Antonio Spurs.
 On January 28, his contract expired and he was released by the Spurs after appearing in three games.

 Post-NBA career

 In February 2010, Croshere joined Fox Sports Indiana as a pre- and post-game analyst for Pacers games.
 He has also served as a color commentator.
+In 2013, Croshere was hired as a college basketball studio analyst for Fox Sports.
 As of 2023, he is a basketball commentator for KABC-TV's Sports Zone post-game shows and college basketball analyst for Westwood One Radio.